nwolverson/vscode-ide-purescript/README.md

 For all functions provided by the IDE server you will need to build your project first!
 This can either be via the built-in build command, or via an external tool - but if you do build externally, you should be sure to `Restart/Reconnect purs IDE server` (accessed through `CTRL+SHIFT+P`/`CMD+SHIFT+P`) afterwards, or the IDE server will not be able to pick up any changes.

+If you open CTRL+SHIFT+P, then type 'purescript', you will get the following menu.

+The menu image comes in the next commit.

-You can configure building with `pulp` (optionally with `psc-package`) or `spago` by following the below configuration steps, after which you should also `Restart/Reconnect purs IDE server`.
+You can configure building with `pulp` (optionally with `psc-package`) or `spago` by following the configuration steps below, after which you should also `Restart/Reconnect purs IDE server`.

 ### With Pulp (default)